shopware/frontends/templates/vue-vite-blank/README.md

 - Required libraries installed (api-client, composables, Vue 3 plugin)
 - Minimum configuration of Vue 3 plugin (see `ShopwareFrontendsOptions` in [main.ts](./src/main.ts))

+## Requirements

+Go to [Documentation > Requirements](https://shopware-frontends-docs.vercel.app/framework/requirements.html) to see the details.

 ## Set up your Shopware 6 instance

-In order to have a different API connected to the app, change the API access information in `.env.local` file.
+In order to have a different API connect to the app, change the API access information in `.env.local` file.
 Then rerun the application.

 ## Customize